Gadzhovski/TRACE-Forensic-Toolkit/README.md

-# GUI4n6
+# Trace

-GUI4n6 is a digital forensic tool designed to provide an intuitive interface for analyzing disk images.
+Trace is a digital forensic tool designed to provide an intuitive interface for analyzing disk images.
 It offers a range of functionalities to assist forensic examiners in extracting and viewing the contents of various image file formats.

 ## Features